haarmeggido/evolutionary-knapsack-problem/README.md

 3. **Run the Algorithm:**
    - Click "Run Genetic Algorithm"
-   - Watch the fitness evolution plot update in real-time
+   - Watch the fitness evolution plot the graph of found solution

 4. **View Results:**
    - Check the solution summary in the left panel